kousin197804/java-driver/manual/migrating_from_astyanax/queries_and_results/README.md

 # Migrate from Astyanax to Java Driver - Queries and Results
-If you have been reading the article linked in Section 1 (From Thrift to CQL), you now know how to translate your previous Astyanax keyspace operations into CQL queries.
-With the Java driver you need to execute those queries by passing them through the session.
-The queries can either be simple strings or materialized in the form of Statements.
-The driver offers 4 kinds of statements, SimpleStatement, Prepared/BoundStatement, BuiltStatement, BatchStatement.
+If you have been reading the article linked in Section 1 (From Thrift to CQL), you now know how to translate your previous _Astyanax_ keyspace operations into _CQL_ queries.
+With the _Java driver_ one needs to execute those queries by passing them through the session.
+The queries can either be simple strings or represented in the form of `Statement`s.
+The driver offers 4 kinds of statements, `SimpleStatement`, `Prepared/BoundStatement`, `BuiltStatement`, `BatchStatement`.
-All necessary information can be found here [DOC-LINK] about the natures of the different Statements.
+All necessary information can be found here [DOC-LINK] about the natures of the different `Statement`s.

-As explained earlier, results of a CQL query will be in the form of Rows from Tables, composed of fixed set of columns, each with a type and a name.
-The driver exposes the set of Rows returned from a query as a ResultSet, thus containing Rows on which getXXX() can be called.
-Here is a simple example of translation from Astyanax to Java driver in querying and gathering results.
+As explained earlier, results of a _CQL_ query will be in the form of _Rows_ from _Tables_, composed of fixed set of columns, each with a type and a name.
+The driver exposes the set of _Rows_ returned from a query as a ResultSet, thus containing _Rows_ on which `getXXX()` can be called.
+Here are simple examples of translation from _Astyanax_ to _Java driver_ in querying and retrieving query results.

 ## Single column